pedrosecchi67/ImmersedBoundary.jl/README.md

 * A point reference within the domain.
 If absent, external flow is assumed;
 * An approximation ratio between wall distance and cell circumradius past which distance functions are approximated;
-* A maximum number of octree blocks per partition; and
+* A maximum number of octree blocks per partition;
+* A number of multigrid levels; and
 * A set of families defining surface groups for postprocessing, BC imposition and wall distance calculations.